Advice for apprentices

 Interruption to employment

 You may, as an apprentice, have been furloughed under the terms of the Coronavirus Job Retention Scheme.
-This scheme aims to keep you on the payroll and avoid redundancy and laying off without pay.
+This scheme closes on 31 October 2020.

 Support for apprentices made redundant